JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 10. To find the path, go backwards subtracting the weight of the edge if it gives the node final value.
     E.g from D=8 you want to go along an edge of length 1 to C=7 since 8-1=7
 ```
 **visited** means fully explored.
-If a node is visited then its final distance has been found / has been removed from the queue.
+If a node is visited then its final distance has been found / the node has been removed from the queue.

 Limitations
 - Needs to visit all nodes